 What is a syndrome?
 What are symptoms?

-Symptoms are divided into mental symptoms, physical symptoms, and abnormal behaviours.
-Mental illnesses can be perceptual disorders but also the inability to process a particular experience.
+Symptoms are divided into mental symptoms, physical symptoms and abnormal behaviors.
+Mental illnesses can be perceptual disorders, but also the inability to process a particular experience.
 It can also, however, be about the disruptions in social relationships or problems with managing all types of bodily functions.

 One example is Sjögren’s syndrome, a chronic and inflammatory autoimmune disease.
 First it is, however, a symptom complex with a cause that is unknown.
 A syndrome also does not reveal anything about the disease itself.
 This is clearly reflected in Down’s syndrome as well, which can hardly be classified as an illness in the proper sense.
 This is also due to the fact that this is a genetic defect that is already present at birth and for which there is no treatment.